FaithTech-Initiative/Kyros/blueprint.md

 - **Favorites:** Mark notes as favorites.
 - **Search:** Search for notes by title.
 - **Grid/List View:** Toggle between grid and list views for notes.
+- **User Authentication:** Users can sign up and log in with their email and password.
+Notes are associated with the user who created them.

 ## Current Plan